-Just launched globally, the GoPro Hero 7 Black (SGD 595) has seen the largest leap in features and performance since the HD GoPro, or so the folks to GoPro claim.
+Just launched globally, the GoPro Hero 7 Black (SGD 595) has seen the largest leap in features and performance since the HD GoPro, or so the folks at GoPro claim.
 On the outside, the GoPro Hero 7 Black isn’t much different from the Hero 6 Black released exactly a year ago.
 But within, GoPro has squeezed in a revolutionary stabilisation feature called HyperSmooth, an electronic solution that promises gimbal-like stabilisation without any mechanical or moving parts.

 I have always been cynical about electronic image stabilisation (EIS).
 The old-tech juice that preceded optical image stabilisation (OIS) was used mainly on compact systems like mobile phones until superior, more natural-looking optical image stabilisation technology had progressed enough to be implemented on such a small scale.
 So, with a fair measure of cynicism, I unboxed the Hero 7 Black.